-Part/ Code D Power3 Power4 Altix ES X1 Cell Coue Gflops/P %Pk 10 MDI 32 0.135 9% 0.299 6% 0.290 5% 0.961 12% 1.00 8% 10 MPI 64 0.132 9% 0.324 6% 0.257 4% 0.835 10% 0.803 6% MDI 32 0.135 9% 0.293 6% 0.333 6% 1.34 17% 1.50 12% 100 MPI 64 0.133 9% 0.294 6% 0.308 5% 1.25 16% 1.36 11% Hybrid 1024 0.063 4%
+Part/ Cada D Power3 Powe r4 Altiz ĸ ES X1 Cell Coue Г Gflops/P %Pk 10 MDI MDI 32 0.135 9% 0.299 6% 0.290 5% 0.961 12% 1.00 8% 10 MPI 64 0.132 9% 0.324 6% 0.257 4% 0.835 10% 0.803 6% MDI 32 0.135 9% 0.293 6% 0.333 6% 1.34 17% 1.50 12% 100 MPI 64 0.133 9% 0.294 6% 0.308 5% 1.25 16% 1.36 11% Hybrid 1024 0.063 4% node SX-6 [20], porting to the ES was relatively straightforward.
+However, performance was initially limited due to memory bank conflicts, caused by an access concentration to a few small 1D arrays.
+Using the duplicate pragma directive alleviated this problem by allowing the compiler to create multiple copies of the data structures across numerous memory banks.
+This method significantly reduced the bank conflicts in the charge deposition routine and increased its performance by 37%.
+Additional optimizations were performed to other code segments with various performance improvements.

-Table 6: GTC per processor performance using 10 and 100 particles per cell.
+Table 5 GTC per processor performance using 10 and 100 particles per cell.

 GTC is parallelized at a coarse-grain level using message-passing constructs.
 Although the MPI implementation achieves almost linear scaling on most architectures, the grid decomposition is limited to approximately 64 subdomains.
 To run at higher concurrency, a second level of fine-grain loop-level parallelization is implemented using OpenMP directives.
 However, the increased memory footprint created by the work-vector method inhibited the use of looplevel parallelism on the ES.
-A possible solution could be to add another dimension of domain decomposition to the code.
-This would require extensive code modifications and will be examined in future work.
-Our short stay at the Earth Simulator Center prevented further optimization.
+A possible solution could be to add another dimension of domain or particle decomposition to the code, this strategy is explored in Section 6.2.

 Porting to the X1 was straightforward from the vectorized ES version but initial performance was limited.
 Note that the X1 suffers from the same memory increase as the ES due to the work-vector approach, potentially inhibiting OpenMP parallelism.
 Several additional directives were necessary to allow effective multistreaming within each MSP.
 After discovering that the FORTRAN intrinsic function modulo was preventing the vectorization of a key loop in the gather-push routine, it was replaced by an equivalent but vectorizable statement mod.
 The most time consuming routine on the X1 became the 'shift' subroutine.
 This step verifies the coordinates of newly moved particles to determine whether they have crossed a subdomain boundary and therefore require processor migration.
 The shift routine contains nested if statements that prevent the compiler from successfully vectorizing that code region.
 However, the non-vectorized shift routine accounted for significantly more overhead on the X1 than the ES (54% vs. 11% of overall time).
 Although both architectures have the same relative vector to scalar peak performance (8/1), serialized loops incur an even larger penalty on the X1.
 This is because in a serialized segment of a multistreamed code, only one of the four SSP scalar processors within an MSP can do useful work, thus degrading the relative performance ratio to 32/1.
 Performance on the X1 was improved by converting the nested if statements in the shift routine into two successive condition blocks, allowing the compiler to stream and vectorize the code properly.
 The overhead therefore decreased from 54% to only 4% of the total time.
-This optimization has not been implemented on the ES.
+This optimization was implemented on the ES during our subsequent visit to the Earth Simulator (see Section 6.2).